-- Call 911 First.
-Then use your extinguisher.
+- Always call 9-1-1 FIRST.
+Then attempt to use your fire extinguisher.
 The Fire Department will be on the way in case the fire cannot be controlled.

-- Only use an extinguisher on small fires.
+- Only use a fire extinguisher on small fires.

 - Be sure that you can get out fast and that the fire is small and not spreading.